-Lately, asset protection planning has become a very important reason why many people, including those who already have an estate plan, are meeting with their estate planning attorney.
-Once you know or even just suspect that a lawsuit is on the horizon, it's too late to put a plan in place to protect your assets.
+Asset protection planning has become a significant reason why many people, including those who already have an estate plan, are meeting with their estate planning attorney.
+Once you know or suspect that a lawsuit is on the horizon, it's too late to put a plan in place to protect your assets.
 Instead, you need to start with a sound financial plan and couple that with a comprehensive estate plan that will, in turn, protect your assets for the benefit of both you during your lifetime and your beneficiaries after your death.